 - Garmin Edge 130 plus

 Here are the things you will need to know about bike computers before you buy.
 Whether you are using your cycling computer for road cycling, mountain biking, bikepacking or bike touring let’s take a look at everything from battery life to turn by turn navigation.

 The mapping function of the modern GPS cycling computers are one of the main reasons to shell out your hard earned money.
 The GPS computers on these units are better than what you get on your phone when using google maps.
-So the mapping accuracy is very good.
+So the mapping and navigation accuracy is very good.
 All have some form of mapping software or a choice of maps you can add to these GPS cycling computers.

 While the GPS is batter on a bike computer, the maps are not.
 Garmin and Wahoo have a lot to go to catch up to the mapping quality and technology of Smartphones.
 If only they had better maps!

 Turn By Turn Navigation